pensjonatus/flash-fiction/blog/engram.md

 ---
-title: 'Engram'
+title: Engram
 date: '2022-11-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Daddy, I want to be a designer.
 I want to design things."